GuillaumeBal/2023.bayes.stream.temp/README.md

 - "1.dic.table.txt", within the "run.outputs/2.model.wt.hier/" folder.
 It contains some fit statistics in case you want to perform some model comparisons.
 - "wt.complete.txt", within your main folder, containing you initial water temperature times series completed by estimates derived from the model fitted.

+## Data provided

+Please note that air temperature data provided for the Scorff river are replicated data derived from the model fit supporting the published article.
+While data can be accessed for free by scientists on the French weather services website "https://donneespubliques.meteofrance.fr", the signed agreement we have does not allow us to share them directly.
+Your results will thus sligtly differ from ours.